Lord Jesus Christ in the 1611KJV

 2. C9-S2 : What happened while Saul was on his way to persecute the church.

-1. The phrase And as he journeyed, he came near Damascus means: 'This is where the Lord acted'.
+1. The phrase And as he journeyed, he came near Damascus means: 'This is where The Lord acted'.

 2. The phrase and suddenly there shined round about him a light from heaven means: 'The Lord made sure that Saul knew Who was dealing with him'.